ruby-rice/rice/doc/bindings/overloaded_methods.rst

 Typedef
 -------
-If you are old school, and like obtuse syntax, you can also use a ``typdef`` like this:
+If you are old school, and like obtuse syntax, you can also use a ``typedef`` like this:

 .. code-block:: cpp